bharathbettagere/mywebpage/_pages/about.md

 **Amit Malaghan joined our group as JRF.
 Welcome Amit!**

-**Our paper (with Shashank, undergrad at IIT Dharwad) was presented in ICASSP 2023 in Greece.
+**Our paper (with Shashank, undergrad at IIT Dharwad) was presented at ICASSP 2023 held in Greece.
 Congratulations Shashank!**